soham004/Auto-phone-backup-sftp/readme.md

    - For large backups, ensure your phone stays awake and connected to Wi-Fi.
    - You can re-run the script anytime; only new or changed files will be copied.

 ---

+## Note on SFTP Support

+> **SFTP is not supported in this project due to slow transfer speeds on Android devices.**
+>
+> All backup and file detection operations are performed using `rsync` over SSH for maximum speed and reliability.
+---

 ## License